David I of Scotland: Battle of the Standard and Second Treaty of Durham

 By later July 1138, the two Scottish armies had reunited in "St Cuthbert's land", that is, in the lands controlled by the Bishop of Durham, on the far side of the River Tyne.
 Another English army had mustered to meet the Scots, this time led by William, Earl of Aumale.
 The victory at Clitheroe was probably what inspired David to risk battle.
-David's force, apparently 26,000 strong and several times larger than the English army, met the English on 22 August at Cowdon Moor near Northallerton, North Yorkshire.
+David's force, apparently 26,000 strong and several times larger than the English army, met the English on 22 August at Cowdon Moor near Northallerton, Yorkshire.

 Steel engraving and enhancement of the reverse side of the Great Seal of David I, a picture in the Anglo-Continental style depicting David as a warrior leader.

 The Battle of the Standard, as the encounter came to be called, was a defeat for the Scots.
 Afterwards, David and his surviving notables retired to Carlisle.
 Although the result was a defeat, it was not by any means decisive.
 David retained the bulk of his army and thus the power to go on the offensive again.
 The siege of Wark, for instance, which had been going on since January, continued until it was captured in November.
 David continued to occupy Cumberland as well as much of Northumberland.

 On 26 September Cardinal Alberic, Bishop of Ostia, arrived at Carlisle where David had called together his kingdom's nobles, abbots and bishops.
 Alberic was there to investigate the controversy over the issue of the Bishop of Glasgow's allegiance or non-allegiance to the Archbishop of York.
 Alberic played the role of peace broker, and David agreed to a six-week truce, which excluded the siege of Wark.
 On 9 April, David and Stephen's wife Matilda of Boulogne (daughter of Mary of Scotland, and so another niece of David) met each other at Durham and agreed a settlement.
 David's son Henry was given the earldom of Northumberland and was restored to the earldom of Huntingdon and lordship of Doncaster; David himself was allowed to keep Carlisle and Cumberland.
 King Stephen was to retain possession of the strategically vital castles of Bamburgh and Newcastle.
 This effectively fulfilled all of David's war aims.